TanStack/query/README.md

 useQuery(queryKey, queryFn, { suspense: true })
 ```

-When using suspense mode, `isLoading` and `error` states will be replaced by usage of the `React.Suspense` component (including the use of the `fallback` prop and React error boundaries for catching errors).
+When using suspense mode, `status` states and `error` objects are not needed and are then replaced by usage of the `React.Suspense` component (including the use of the `fallback` prop and React error boundaries for catching errors).
 Please see the [Suspense Example](https://codesandbox.io/s/github/tannerlinsley/react-query/tree/master/examples/sandbox) for more information on how to set up suspense mode.

 ### Fetch-on-render vs Fetch-as-you-render